RockLib/RockLib.Logging/docs/AspNetCore.md

 A configured logger instance can be used to automatically log requests made to a ASP.NET Core application.

-In the following example, calling the `UseRockLibLogging` extension method with no parameters on the application's `WebHost` will cause all requests made to the web application to be logged at `Info` level to the unnamed, default logger:
+In the following example, calling the `UseRockLibLogging` extension method with no parameters on the application's `WebHost` will cause all requests made to the web application to be logged to the unnamed, default logger:

     public static IWebHost BuildWebHost(string[] args) =>
         WebHost.CreateDefaultBuilder(args)